cerberus-zone/cerberus_website/docs/running-a-validator.md

 ### Viewing Cerberus validator logs

-If you want to see a continuous stream of logs from your Cerberus node, you can run the following command.
+You can run the following command if you want to see a continuous stream of logs from your Cerberus node.

 ```bash:
 # will show you a continous stream of logs from your node.